ME-ICA/tedana/docs/building decision trees.rst

 - "decision_node_idx" (required): the ordered index for the current function in the decision tree.
 - "node_label" (required): A decriptive label for what happens in the node.
-- "numTrue" & "numFalse" (required for decision functions): For decision functions, the number of components labeled true or false within the function call.
+- "n_true" & "n_false" (required for decision functions): For decision functions,
+  the number of components labeled true or false within the function call.
 - "used_metrics" (required if a function uses metrics): The list of metrics used in the function.
 This can be hard coded, defined by input parameters, or empty.